ilya-a-sergeyev/go-sctp/README.md

 ## Supported platforms
 For now this will only work on [FreeBSD](https://www.freebsd.org/) and [macOS/OSX](http://www.apple.com/uk/macos/sierra).

-FreeBSD comes with natiive support.
+FreeBSD comes with native SCTP support.
 On Mac OSX follow the instructions in the [official SCTP repository](https://github.com/sctplab/SCTP_NKE_ElCapitan) to install the driver.

 Example server: